Women in Judaism: Conservative Judaism

-Changes in the Conservative position
+Changes

-Prior to 1973, Conservative Judaism had more limited roles for women and was more similar to current Orthodoxy.
-However, there were some notable changes in favor of expanded roles for women in Conservative Judaism prior to 1973.
-In 1946, the new Silverman siddur changed the traditional words of thanking God for "not making me a woman", instead using words thanking God for "making me a free person."
-In 1955, the CJLS of the Rabbinical Assembly issued a decision that allowed women to have an aliyah at Torah-readings services.
+Conservative Judaism traditionally held traditional views of women's role.
+However, in 1946, the new Silverman siddur changed the traditional words of thanking God for "not making me a woman", instead thanking God for "making me a free person."
+In 1955, the CJLS of the Rabbinical Assembly allowed women to have an aliyah at Torah-readings services.

 In 1973, the CJLS of the Rabbinical Assembly voted, without issuing an opinion, that women could count in a minyan.

-There was a special commission appointed by the Conservative movement to study the issue of ordaining women as rabbis, which met between 1977 and 1978, and consisted of eleven men and three women; the women were Marian Siner Gordon, an attorney, Rivkah Harris, an Assyriologist, and Francine Klagsbrun, a writer.
+A commission appointed by the Conservative movement to study the issue of ordaining women as rabbis, met between 1977 and 1978.
+It consisted of eleven men and three women: attorney Marian Siner Gordon, Assyriologist Rivkah Harris, and author Francine Klagsbrun.
 In 1983, the Jewish Theological Seminary of America (JTSA) faculty voted, also without accompanying opinion, to ordain women as rabbis and as cantors.
-Paula Hyman, among others, took part in the vote as a member of the JTS faculty.
+Paula Hyman, among others, voted as a member of the JTSA faculty.

-In 2002, the CJLS adapted a responsum by Rabbi David Fine, Women and the Minyan, which provides an official religious-law foundation for women counting in a minyan and explains the current Conservative approach to the role of women in prayer.
-This responsum holds that although Jewish women do not traditionally have the same obligations as men, Conservative women have, as a collective whole, voluntarily undertaken them.
-Because of this collective undertaking, the Fine responsum holds that Conservative women are eligible to serve as agents and decision-makers for others.
-The responsum also holds that traditionally minded communities and individual women can opt out without being regarded by the Conservative movement as sinning.
-By adopting this responsum, the CJLS found itself in a position to provide a considered Jewish-law justification for its egalitarian practices, without having to rely on potentially unconvincing arguments, undermine the religious importance of community and clergy, ask individual women intrusive questions, repudiate the halakhic tradition, or label women following traditional practices as sinners.
+In 2002, the CJLS adapted a responsum by Rabbi David Fine, Women and the Minyan, which provided a religious-law foundation for women counting in a minyan and explained the Conservative approach to the role of women in prayer.
+It holds that although Jewish women do not traditionally have the same obligations as men, Conservative women have voluntarily undertaken them.
+Because of this undertaking, Fine's responsum claimed that Conservative women are eligible to serve as agents and decision-makers for others.
+The responsum also held that traditionally-minded communities and individual women could opt out without sinning.
+By adopting this responsum, the CJLS allowed itself to provide a considered Jewish-law justification for its practices, without having to rely on ad hoc arguments, undermine the religious importance of community and clergy, ask individual women intrusive questions, repudiate the halakhic tradition, or label women as sinners who followed traditional practices.

-In 2006, the CJLS adopted three responsa on the subject of niddah, which reaffirmed an obligation of Conservative women to abstain from sexual relations during and following menstruation and to immerse in a mikvah prior to resumption, while liberalizing observance requirements including shortening the length of the niddah period, lifting restrictions on non-sexual contact during niddah, and reducing the circumstances under which spotting and similar conditions would mandate abstinence.
+In 2006, the CJLS adopted three responsa on the subject of niddah, which reaffirmed the obligation of Conservative women to abstain from sexual relations during and following menstruation and to immerse in a mikvah prior to resumption, while liberalizing observance requirements including shortening the length of the niddah, lifting restrictions on non-sexual contact during niddah, and reducing the circumstances under which spotting and similar conditions would mandate abstinence.

-In all cases, continuing the Orthodox approach was also upheld as an option.
-Individual Conservative rabbis and synagogues are not required to adopt any of these changes, and a small number have adopted none of them.
+Continuing the Orthodox approach remained acceptable.
+Individual Conservative rabbis and synagogues were not required to change, and a small number did not.